dubpirate/BigBrainBots/README.md

 Some other features that are not implemented in the prologue, for instance:

  - BatteryBot is a mini puzzle that was intended to be in the Susanova Canyon.
 An example BatteryBot can be found in the SandBox.
 You control a BatteryBot by stepping on a series of Directional Pressureplates.
 If you navigate to the charging station (a blue box) then press the pressureplate next to the charging station, a light will appear, indicating that the BatteryBot has been charged.
-This allows it drive to a --- and activate.
+This allows it to activate other interactables, and thereby complete puzzles.

-- FlyBot Elevators allow FlyBot to maintain a hover height related to the pljllj
+- FlyBot Elevators allow FlyBot to maintain a hover height relative to the elevator it's standing on, a fix harder than expected.